Azulinho/cryptobot/README.md

 logfiles, the bot will only act to buy or sell coins for coins listed specifically on its configuration.

-Each coin is defined in the configuration with a set of values for when to buy and sell.
+Each coin needs to be added to the configuration with a set of values for when to buy and sell.
 This allows us to tell the Bot how it handles different coins regarding their current state.
 For example, a high volatile coin that drops 10% in price is likely to continue dropping further, versus a coin like BTCUSDT that